 Their daughter’s husband though asked his wife (their daughter) to bring him to his home farm where he was born and raised, as he wanted to rest under the care of his parents.
 She did so and then returned back to the city.
 The next morning, she received an urgent call from her husband’s parents to come back to the farm as soon as possible.
 She rushed there and found her husband paralyzed from the neck down… Needless to say, she was shocked out of her wits and could not understand how that possibly could happen literally overnight.

 Apparently, the cause was environmental and her husband’s case was actually case number 4 - which affected other 3 people who ended up with the same predicament.
-Apparently, this farm was using some kind of vary toxic and extremely harmful fertilization, which appeared to be the cause - leaving its victims with quadriplegia.
+Evidently, this farm was using some kind of very toxic and extremely harmful fertilization, which appeared to be the cause - leaving its victims with quadriplegia.

 “Wow…” - I exclaimed!